kozo2/bioconductor.org/content/developers/new-developer-program.md

 ### Join as a mentor (currently closed)

-Mentors should have 2 or more R packages in Bioconductor (release or accepted in devel) and should be active in the Bioconductor developer community (for example active on the Bioconductor Slack chanel, or on the [support site](https://support.bioconductor.org).
+Mentors should have 2 or more R packages in Bioconductor (release or accepted in devel) and should be active in the Bioconductor developer community (for example active on the [Bioconductor Chat](https://chat.bioconductor.org)), or on the [support site](https://support.bioconductor.org).
 Register your interest using this [form](https://forms.gle/AwJqaVFqsDcAXkpv9).

 Mentor applications for the 2021-2022 cycle of the Bioconductor Mentorship Programme have closed.